The scalar, vector, and tensor modes in gravitational wave turbulence simulations: Formalism

 \section{Formalism}

-The stress tensor that sources GWs in the early universe receives contributions from PMFs \cite{Deryagin:1987ab}, as well as the turbulent velocity field of the primordial plasma \cite{Christensson:2000sp, Kahniashvili:2010gp}, and the dynamics of phase transitions \cite{Witten:1984rs, Hogan:1986qda, Kamionkowski:1993fg}.
+The stress tensor that sources GWs in the early universe receives contributions from PMFs \cite{Deryagin:1987ab}, as well as the turbulent velocity field of the primordial plasma \cite{Christensson:2000sp, Kahniashvili:2010gp}, and the dynamics of phase transitions \cite{Witten:1984rs,Hogan:1986qda, Kamionkowski:1993fg}.
 In the following subsection, we discuss the decomposition of the stress tensor into its scalar, vector, and tensor (i.e., the transverse-traceless) components\footnote{This is not to be conflated with the transverse-traceless gauge in which the gravitational waves are computed far from the source.}, following the prescription by Lifshitz \cite{Lifshitz:1945du}, and in the next subsection, we will present a brief overview of the different types of turbulent sources.
+Readers who are familiar with the mechanism of SVT decomposition can skip ahead to Sec. \ref{secTurbMod}.